 Research is a powerful tool that you can use to help strengthen your advocacy message.
-Effective use of research, like a few well-placed bullet points in a leave-behind, will help you reach policymakers at the local, district, state or federal level.
+Effective use of research, like a few well-placed bullet points in a leavebehind, will help you reach policymakers at the local, district, state or federal level.
 Don't try to overwhelm a policymaker with numbers!
 Instead, use the research to bolster the personal message about your specific CTE program.
-Your personal experiences will help win him or her over and the research will help the policymaker be able to influence other policymakers.
+Your personal experiences will help win the legislator over and the research will help the policymaker be able to influence other policymakers.

 Remember that effective research comes from many different sources and that all policymakers have their own areas of interest.
-Do some background research on the policymaker you are going to meet.
-If the legislator is interested in dropout prevention, then make sure to have information on how CTE helps to lower dropout rates.
-If policymakers are interested in expanding the economic base of their communities, make sure you know how much of an income increase a CTE degree provides.
+Do some background research on the policymaker you will meet.
+If the legislator is interested in dropout prevention, make sure to have information on how CTE helps to lower dropout rates.
+If policymakers are interested in expanding the economic base of their communities, make sure you know how much of an income increase a CTE certification/degree provides.